mathiasertl/django-ca/docs/source/docker.rst

    :caption: localsettings.yaml
    :context: quickstart-with-docker

+Please see :doc:`settings` for a list of available settings and especially :ref:`settings-yaml-configuration` for more YAML configuration examples.

 Note that you can pass simple configuration variables also via environment variables prefixed with ``DJANGO_CA_``.
 For example, you could also configure the broker URL with: